robertpiosik/CodeWebChat/README.md

 **With CWC you can:**

 - Granularly select folders and files to copy them as XML-formatted text.
-- Type your task, pick edit format (whole/truncated/diff), initialize a chatbot (or send an API request) and automatically integrate the response with the codebase.
+- Type your task, pick edit format (whole/truncated/diff), initialize a chatbot hands-free (or send an API request) and automatically integrate the response with the codebase.
 - Get accurate code completions using the selected context with SOTA reasoning models.
 - Generate meaningful commit messages by referencing the original state of the modified files.
 - Include websites parsed to markdown in context.